rayshader/cp2077-red-cli/README.md

 red-cli pack
 ```

 It will bundle scripts and put them in an archive, ready to release to users.
-If you have configured RED4ext plugin, it
+If you have configured CET, it will add
-will also add the library file.
-This is how it should look like with the example you can find in [test/]:
+the Lua scripts.
+If you have configured RED4ext plugin, it will add the library file.
+This is how it should look like
+with the example you can find in [test/]:
 ```
 Awesome-v0.1.0.zip
+|-- bin\
+    |-- x64\
+        |-- plugins\
+            |-- cyber_engine_tweaks\
+                |-- mods\
+                    |-- Awesome\
+                        |-- init.lua
+                        |-- modules\
+                            |-- gui.lua
 |-- r6\
     |-- scripts\
         |-- Awesome\